Children, young people and participation

 An overview will be developed of key national and Nordic players responsible for the participation of children and young people with disabilities.
 The purpose is to facilitate increased co-operation and knowledge exchange.

-- Everyone who works with disabled children and young people, including officials in organisations, institutions and government agencies.
+- Everyone who works with children and young people with disabilities, including officials in organisations, institutions and government agencies.

 - Experts at national authorities and companies with particular responsibility for promoting the participation of children and young people with disabilities.